-Treehouse (http://www.treehouse.red/) is a network of givers that empowers and inspires its members to take meaningful action via a series of small, invitation-only, nontraditional events.
+Treehouse (https://www.treehouse.red/) is a network of givers that empowers and inspires its members to make an impact via a series of small, invitation-only, nontraditional events.

 Treehouse is technically a networking group, but it is also a civic and social organization (https://www.linkedin.com/company/68767545/).
 The Treehouse mission is to help each other and our communities: by doing favors, giving back, mentorship, paying it forward, referrals, sharing our talents, and volunteering.

 The inspiration for Treehouse comes from the excellent book “Give and Take” by Adam Grant (https://www.treehouse.red/1.html).
 The basic premise of the book is that you can be a giver – in business and in life – and be a champ, not a chump.

 All events (including food and drink) are paid for by sponsors.
 Sponsors demonstrate the “give first” mentality that is central to Treehouse.

 Treehouse members are curated via a proprietary, trade secret process.
 Since Treehouse members are givers, you are far more likely to get help (whether personal or professional) from Treehouse than from any other networking group.

 - 2018 – Treehouse launched.
 3 venues, 9 events, 134 total members.

 - 2019 – Sponsorship launched.
 6 venues, 27 events, 204 total members.

 - 2020 – Coronavirus put in-person events on hold, moved to Zoom.
 7 venues, 11 events (YTD), 220 total members.